 Students and families who find themselves in unique financial circumstances may consider a Special Circumstance Appeal with the Office of Financial Aid.
 Click here to see applicable appeal deadlines for the current semester.

 Special Circumstance Appeal

-Exceptions to these policies must be approved by the Financial Aid Office.
-Appeals for a one-semester extension should be submitted to email@example.com.
-Students who may require a year-long course of study to meet degree requirements should make their educational plans explicit in their appeal to the Office of Financial Aid.
-The Office of Financial Aid may request additional information from the student and/or the student's advisor, Undergraduate Academic Affairs, or related offices before a decision is made.
+Exceptions to this policy must be approved and appeals for a one semester extension should be submitted to the Office of Financial Aid.
+Students who may require a year-long course of study to meet degree requirements should make their educational plans explicit in their appeal.
+Additional information from the student and/or the student's advisor, Undergraduate Academic Affairs, or related offices may be required before a decision is made.

 NOTE: This does not include coursework taken while studying abroad through enrollment in a program that is not sponsored by Illinois Tech.